sid-shinseo/QR-code-component-with-html-flexbox-css/README.md

 ### Continued development

 I would like to make an automatic qr-code generator.
 But I can't do it now.
+I will come back on this project to make the modifications I want when I have the necessary skills, if I don't forget it 😭.

 ================================================================================================